-POLAR Low-Participation Neighbourhoods (LPN) Measure Type: Area (MSOA - Middle layer super output areas) % of False Positives 48% % of False Negatives 39% Advantages: Disadvantages: several years.Predicts afflue quintile 5 is like household with nost available measure for nce well, i.e a student in ely to come from a Assumes an individual has the modal characteristics of the people in the are they live (up to 7,500 people).
-Underestimates the probability that certain characteristics (renters, studen with young mothers, London-based/rural students, BAME students) will impact student academic journey.
-This described as bias (Jerrim, 2021).
-Overestimates educational achievement and underestimates educational inequality.
-High false positives and negatives and low correlation to income deprivation.
-A substantial minority of the wealthiest students live in Q1 (Gorard et al., 2019).
-POLAR Q1 contains many high socio-economic occupations, roughly in 3, and long-time unemployed often fall into Q3 (Harrison & McCaig, 2015).
-"Universities can report positive change in recruitment from LPNs without seein any significant difference in the actual situations of the young people entering by other measures such as social class or family income" (Harrison & McCaig, 2015, p.812).
-Best for: Avoid when: access/outreaFunding/policyAddressing un socio-econom ools/cohorts for ch work. level monitoring. derrepresentation, not ic disadvantage i.e. as to target outreach work Discussing socio-economic status.
+POLAR Low-Participation Neighbourhoods (LPN) Measure Type: Area (MSOA - Middle layer super output areas) % of False Positives 48% % of False Negatives 39% Advantages: Disadvantages: several years.Predicts afflue quintile 5 is like household with nost available measure for nce well, i.e a student in ely to come from a Assumes an individual has the modal Most appropriate for for: Avoid when: access/outreaFunding/policyAddressing un socio-econom ools/cohorts for ch work. level monitoring. derrepresentation, not ic disadvantage i.e. as to target outreach work Discussing socio-economic status.
 Analysing non-access lifecycle stages.
 Considering intersections between ethnicity and socio-economic disadvantage.
 Identifying rural or London-based cohorts.
 Making individual decisions.

 TUNDRA Low-Participation Neighbourhoods (LPN) Measure Type: Area (MSOA - Middle layer super output areas) % of False Positives 42% % of False Negatives 52% Advantages: Disadvantages: Only considers state school students (POLAR includes all students, which can inflate participation rates in areas with high proportions of private school students).
 Tracks students from KS4 to HE (POLAR measures students at 18year olds only).
 Open data source provided by the OfS.
-High false positives/negatives and low correlation to low household income.
 Assumes an individual has the modal characteristics of the people in the area they live (up to 7,500 people).
-As a statistically similar measure to POLAR, it has the same bias issues.
-Available for England only.
-Best for: Avoid when: Targeting schools/cohorts for access/outreach work.
+As a statistically similar measure to Most approprtiate for: Avoid when: Targeting schools/cohorts for access/outreach work.
 Sector level monitoring.
 Discussing socio-economic status.
 Analysing non-access lifecycle stages.
 Considering intersections between ethnicity and socio-economic disadvantage.
 Identifying rural or London-based cohorts.
 Making individual decisions.

 IMD Area measure of 'deprivation' Measure Type: Area (LSOA - Lower layer super output areas) % of False Positives 30% % of False Negatives 27% Advantages: Disadvantages: Uses seven weighted data sets to create more complex deciles.
 Smaller area size than POLAR/TUNDRA (around 1500 people) which makes the measure more specific.
 Open data source provided by the OfS.
 Available for England only, but equivalents are available for Scotland and Wales (SIMD and WIMD).
 Can still obscure individual/family situations.
 Bias exists in the measure; it is particularly poor for large rural areas, BAME students and renters.
-Best for: Avoid when: of indicators.
-Using as a long necessary to then include SIMD and WIMD.
+Most appropriate f or: Avoid when: of indicators. • Using as a long Discussing the UK as a whole; it is necessary to then include SIMD and WIMD.
+Making individual decisions.

-ACORN Geodemographic c ommercial area measure Measure Type: Area (Postcode) % of False Positives 31% % of False Negatives 24% Advantages: Advantages: Disadvantages: Highest area m low household The categories survey questio mallest area size (10-15 households). lighest area measure correlation with ow household income. he categories use area and lifestyle urvey questions to establish a more omplex understanding of ircumstances.
-Have to pay for measure - i.e. npublically available/accessible.
-Opaque methodology.
-Categorical data, not ordinal.
-Categorises about half (48%) of population as disadvantaged - categories 4 and 5. e/accessible. ogy. not ordinal. half (48%) of the dvantaged - Best for: Avoid when: A proxy for FSM when the data is not available (Jerrim, 2021).
+ACORN Geodemographic c ommercial area measure Measure Type: Area (Postcode) % of False Positives 31% % of False Negatives 24% Advantages: Advantages: Disadvantages: Highest area m low householdThe categories s use area and lifestyle ns to establish a more estanding of ' ' Most appropriate for: Avoid when: A proxy for FSM when the data is not available (Jerrim, 2021).
 APP reporting/target setting as the OfS requires open source data.